 Students will take compulsory modules for either vertebrate or invertebrate study.

-- Biology for Aquaculture Vertebrates or Biology for Aquaculture Invertebrates: the fundamental biology, anatomy and physiology of either invertebrate and vertebrate aquaculture species.
+- Biology for Aquaculture - Vertebrates or Biology for Aquaculture - Invertebrates: the fundamental biology, anatomy and physiology of either invertebrate or vertebrate aquaculture species.

 - Management, Husbandry and Sustainability: production management and business management of modern aquaculture practices.

 - Markets, Products, Processing and Food Safety: advanced knowledge of aquaculture markets, products, processing and food safety.

 Optional modules are subject to change each year and require a minimum number of participants to be offered; some may only allow limited numbers of students (see the University’s position on curriculum development).